CAEC TRAINING | PAST WORKSHOP DOCUMENTATION | CALENDAR LIST(registration)

 CAEC PRO WORKSHOPS

 Registration opens one month prior to the start date for each individual class.
 To register and/or for the complete schedule, workshop locations, and additional information about upcoming CAEC trainings please view the Calendar List.
+If you are planning a year out, sessions are typically held in the same months but topics rotate.

 VIEW TRAINING HOURS